 The recent submission made to the ALRC considers a child’s views are significant, regardless of age or maturity.

-The submissions seek to further promote the meaningful engagement younger children have with the parenting arrangement process.
-These notions have been publicly backed by child protection organisations such as Bravehearts and UnitingCare who believe the voice of the child need to be heard in all situations.
+The submissions seek to further promote the meaningful engagement younger children have with the parenting arrangements process.
+These notions have been publicly backed by child protection organizations such as Bravehearts and UnitingCare who believe the voice of the child needs to be heard in all situations.

 Do These Changes Have a Downside?

 Despite having practical applications, these submissions may be premature in placing significant weight on infantile children’s views.
 Family Law Experts have indicated reform of this area may lead to parenting arrangements that may seem in the child’s best interests, but ultimately fail to address underlying concerns such as manipulation and bribery.

 Social studies indicate many children between the ages of 8 – 12 show preference towards the “fun” parent, whilst the parent who enforces discipline is viewed negatively.
 In cases involving a 50/50 custody dispute, if the views of the child are given more weight, this could be unfairly detrimental to one parent in the proceedings.

 Therefore, despite the child having a negative view of the disciplinary parent, enforcement of punishment is likely to be in the child’s best interests.
 This is supported by studies indicating young children are often unconsciously influenced, or in some cases manipulated, by one parent proving excitement and gifts.

 If a child in this situation was asked which parent they would prefer (without the necessary maturity and understanding) the answer may indicate a decision they do not fully comprehend, and, one which is not within the child’s ultimate long-term interests.